 TWM (perhaps, Tom's Window Manager, or, as most know it today; "THE Window Manager"), was the interface that sat ontop of X, and allowed you to open up Xterms, resize windows and do basic window manipulation.
 It was pretty darn basic to say the least.
 Then came FVWM, which was a major improvement.
-FVWM2 came out years later, along with other window managers such as AfterStep, IceWM, QvWM (which was supposed to look identical to Windows 98 btw), KDE, Gnome and many others.
+For Linux geeks and for people who want a really light window manager, you'll find twm and fvwm still in use today.
+It still ships with all the latest distros.
+FVWM2 came out years later, along with other window managers such as NeXt/NeXtStep, AfterStep, IceWM, QvWM (which is supposed to look identical to Windows 98 btw), KDE, Gnome and many others.
 In 1990, Microsoft Windows 3.0 was released.